Rajesh-Siraskar/RL_VC_CodeOcean/README.md

 * This code accompanies the paper titled "Reinforcement Learning for Control of Valves" https://arxiv.org/abs/2012.14668
 * The paper explores RL for optimum control of non-linear systems
 * Platform: MATLAB's Reinforcement Learning ToolBox (release R2019a) and Simulink
+* Run `main.m` to perform a test-run to ensure code is working.
+It runs 4 code files sequentially.
+It will train an agent with just 100 episodes, store it in `\results` folder, validate it against the PID, perform stability analysis (on an existing transfer-function data file, stored in `\data` folder) and produce plots and store them in `\results` folder.

 #### Training the RL controller:
 * `code_DDPG_Training.m`: Training code that uses DDPG to train an agent in a staged manner.
 Uses sm_DDPG_Training_Circuit.slx.
 This file is run iteratively, using Graded Learning to run on the previously stored model and enhancing it's "learning".